The Python Imaging Library

 }

 [docs] def lambda_eval( expression: Callable[[dict[str, Any]], Any], options: dict[str, Any] = {}, **kw: Any, ) -> Any: """ Returns the result of an image function. :py:mod:`~PIL.ImageMath` only supports single-layer images.
 To process multi-band images, use the :py:meth:`~PIL.Image.Image.split` method or :py:func:`~PIL.Image.merge` function. :param expression: A function that receives a dictionary. :param options: Values to add to the function's dictionary.
-You can either use a dictionary, or one or more keyword arguments. :return: The expression result.
-This is usually an image object, but can also be an integer, a floating point value, or a pixel tuple, depending on the expression. """ args: dict[str, Any] = ops.copy() args.update(options) args.update(kw) for k, v in args.items(): if hasattr(v, "im"): args[k] = _Operand(v) out = expression(args) try: return out.im except AttributeError: return out
+Deprecated.
+You can instead use one or more keyword arguments. :param **kw: Values to add to the function's dictionary. :return: The expression result.
+This is usually an image object, but can also be an integer, a floating point value, or a pixel tuple, depending on the expression. """ if options: deprecate( "ImageMath.lambda_eval options", 12, "ImageMath.lambda_eval keyword arguments", ) args: dict[str, Any] = ops.copy() args.update(options) args.update(kw) for k, v in args.items(): if isinstance(v, Image.Image): args[k] = _Operand(v) out = expression(args) try: return out.im except AttributeError: return out

 [docs] def unsafe_eval( expression: str, options: dict[str, Any] = {}, **kw: Any, ) -> Any: """ Evaluates an image expression.
 This uses Python's ``eval()`` function to process the expression string, and carries the security risks of doing so.
 It is not recommended to process expressions without considering this. :py:meth:`~lambda_eval` is a more secure alternative. :py:mod:`~PIL.ImageMath` only supports single-layer images.
 To process multi-band images, use the :py:meth:`~PIL.Image.Image.split` method or :py:func:`~PIL.Image.merge` function. :param expression: A string containing a Python-style expression. :param options: Values to add to the evaluation context.
-You can either use a dictionary, or one or more keyword arguments. :return: The evaluated expression.
-This is usually an image object, but can also be an integer, a floating point value, or a pixel tuple, depending on the expression. """ # build execution namespace args: dict[str, Any] = ops.copy() for k in list(options.keys()) + list(kw.keys()): if "__" in k or hasattr(builtins, k): msg = f"'{k}' not allowed" raise ValueError(msg) args.update(options) args.update(kw) for k, v in args.items(): if hasattr(v, "im"): args[k] = _Operand(v) compiled_code = compile(expression, "<string>", "eval") def scan(code: CodeType) -> None: for const in code.co_consts: if type(const) is type(compiled_code): scan(const) for name in code.co_names: if name not in args and name != "abs": msg = f"'{name}' not allowed" raise ValueError(msg) scan(compiled_code) out = builtins.eval(expression, {"__builtins": {"abs": abs}}, args) try: return out.im except AttributeError: return out
+Deprecated.
+You can instead use one or more keyword arguments. :param **kw: Values to add to the evaluation context. :return: The evaluated expression.
+This is usually an image object, but can also be an integer, a floating point value, or a pixel tuple, depending on the expression. """ if options: deprecate( "ImageMath.unsafe_eval options", 12, "ImageMath.unsafe_eval keyword arguments", ) # build execution namespace args: dict[str, Any] = ops.copy() for k in list(options.keys()) + list(kw.keys()): if "__" in k or hasattr(builtins, k): msg = f"'{k}' not allowed" raise ValueError(msg) args.update(options) args.update(kw) for k, v in args.items(): if isinstance(v, Image.Image): args[k] = _Operand(v) compiled_code = compile(expression, "<string>", "eval") def scan(code: CodeType) -> None: for const in code.co_consts: if type(const) is type(compiled_code): scan(const) for name in code.co_names: if name not in args and name != "abs": msg = f"'{name}' not allowed" raise ValueError(msg) scan(compiled_code) out = builtins.eval(expression, {"__builtins": {"abs": abs}}, args) try: return out.im except AttributeError: return out

 def eval( expression: str, _dict: dict[str, Any] = {}, **kw: Any, ) -> Any: """ Evaluates an image expression.
 Deprecated.
 Use lambda_eval() or unsafe_eval() instead. :param expression: A string containing a Python-style expression. :param _dict: Values to add to the evaluation context.
 You can either use a dictionary, or one or more keyword arguments. :return: The evaluated expression.
 This is usually an image object, but can also be an integer, a floating point value, or a pixel tuple, depending on the expression. .. deprecated:: 10.3.0 """ deprecate( "ImageMath.eval", 12, "ImageMath.lambda_eval or ImageMath.unsafe_eval", ) return unsafe_eval(expression, _dict, **kw)